russelljjarvis/ASU_email/README.md

 ## TODO:
 create a "round-trip test".
 This requires:
 * local unix based email server needs to be able to receive email.
-* myasu email needs a forwarding rule setup.
+* myasu email needs a forwarding rule setup, to auto-forward email pertaining to crontab test-mails.
-* crontab sends email, this triggers a timer to start a stop watch to time elapsed time until email is received from myASU.
+* crontab sends email, this triggers a timer to start a stop watch to time elapsed time until local unix mail client receives the mail from myASU (completing the round trip).
+* Mean and std dev of round trip mail latencies can be computed.
+Annomolies can then be investigated at the email header level of resolution.

 ## Installation
 Confirm tools exhist, and if not install.